Formality properties of finitely generated groups and Lie algebras: Graded algebras and Koszul duality

 \subsection{Universal enveloping algebras}

 Given a Lie algebra $\fg$ over a field $\k$ of characteristic $0$, let $U(\fg)$ be its universal enveloping algebra.
 This is the filtered algebra obtained as the quotient of the tensor algebra $T(\fg)$ by the (two-sided) ideal $I$ generated by all elements of the form $a\otimes b-b\otimes a-[a,b]$ with $a, b\in \fg$.
 By the Poincar\'{e}--Birkhoff--Witt theorem, the canonical map $\iota \colon \fg\to U(\fg)$ is an injection, and the induced map, $\Sym(\g)\to \gr(U(\g))$, is an isomorphism of graded (commutative) algebras.
+In this section, all tensor products are over $\k$.

 Now suppose $\fg$ is a finitely generated, graded Lie algebra.
 Then $U(\g)$ is isomorphic (as a graded vector space) to a polynomial algebra in variables indexed by bases for the graded pieces of $\g$, with degrees set accordingly.
 Hence, its Hilbert series is given by